top of page

 The Lord Mayor of London, Sir George Wyatt Truscott, accompanied by his Sheriffs, visited Hornsey to unveil the fountain.

 The fountain was working until the mid to late 1960s and some of the older Hornsey residents may remember it as such.
-At some point it was turned off, filled in with rubble and soil and transformed into a giant planter.
+At some point it was turned off, the steps were removed and it was filled in with rubble and soil and transformed into a giant planter.

 In the 1970s the fountain was given Grade II listed status by English Heritage.
 In the autumn of 2014 the Friends of Priory Park decided to investigate the possiblity of getting it working again.